berndverhofstadt/sp-extension-sendto/README.md

 ## sp-extension-sendto

-This is where you include your WebPart documentation.
+This is where you include your Extension documentation.

 ### Building the code